About Food Rescue

 The heart of Leket Israel is the complex logistical operation of sourcing, collecting, and transporting surplus food to where it is needed.
 Stringent food safety standards and Ministry of Health guidelines are maintained throughout the process.
 With Leket’s fleet of 20 refrigerated trucks and vans, our staff and volunteers transport thousands of tons of rescued food throughout the country.

-All rescued produce is brought to one of two logistics centers or other cold storage facilities, where it is sorted, stored, and prepared for delivery to one of our 200+ nonprofit partners.
+All rescued produce is brought to the logistics center or other cold storage facilities, where it is sorted, stored, and prepared for delivery to one of our 200+ nonprofit partners.

 All rescued cooked food is either brought directly from where it was cooked to a recipient nonprofit partner, or brought to one of our regional hubs to be stored overnight and reheated the following morning for timely service of a hot lunch.